buoncubi/arch_skeleton/README.md

 # A Solution

-A possible solution to this exervise is available in the [Wiki](https://github.com/buoncubi/arch_skeleton/wiki/Noetic-Py3-Solution) of this repository.
+A possible solution to this exercise is available in the [Wiki](https://github.com/buoncubi/arch_skeleton/wiki/Noetic-Py3-Solution) of this repository.

 ---